syncfusion-content/windowsforms-docs/WindowsForms/Grid/Visual-Styles.md

 ![](Visual-Syles_images/Visual-Syles_img3.jpeg)

 N> The scrollbar customization is briefly discussed in the [Scrolling](http://help.syncfusion.com/windowsforms/grid/scrolling) section.

-### Apply Skins to the GridControl
-The more advanced themes along with the basic themes defined by GridVisualStyles can be added to the grid by using the [GridSkins](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins.html).
-It is available as an add-on feature in the [GridHelperClasses](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows.html) library. `GridSkins` depict the custom skin of `GridVisualStyles`.
-Currently, it comes with Vista skin that makes the grid components appear in vista-like look and feel.
-This can be set to the grid by using the [ApplySkin](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins~ApplySkin.html) method.
-{% tabs %}
-{% highlight c# %}
-//Apply skin to the GridControl GridSkins.ApplySkin(this.gridControl1.Model, Skins.Vista);
-{% endhighlight %}
-{% highlight vb %}
-'Apply skin to the GridControl GridSkins.ApplySkin(Me.gridControl1.Model, Skins.Vista)
-{% endhighlight %}
-{% endtabs %}

 ## Skin Manager
 Theme can also be applied to the GridControl by using [SetVisualStyle](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.IContextMenuProvider~SetVisualStyle.html) method of [SkinManager](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager_members.html).